Canister shot: Similar multi-projectile ammunition

-Shrapnel shells were developed from canister during the Napoleonic Wars and were intended to deliver the same canister effect, but at much longer ranges.
+Shrapnel shells—named for the inventor, British artillery officer Henry Shrapnel—were developed from canister during the Napoleonic Wars and were intended to deliver the same canister effect, but at much longer ranges.
 As a result, its early designation was "spherical case shot".
 Instead of a tin can filled with metal balls, the shrapnel shells carry a small powder charge to break open the case and disperse the shrapnel.

 Grapeshot was a geometric arrangement of round shot packed tightly into a canvas bag and separated from the gunpowder charge by a metal disk of full bore diameter.
-Grapeshot used fewer larger projectiles than were contained within canister or shrapnel shells.
+Grapeshot used fewer but larger projectiles than were contained within canister or shrapnel shells.

 Case shot broadly describes any multi-projectile artillery ammunition.
 The canister round is known as a case, so canister was sometimes called case shot and the term has confusingly become generic for grapeshot and shrapnel shells.
 However, the term case shot is also used to describe a hollow ball containing a powder charge and bullets.
 After firing the iron ball the powder would explode, scattering the bullets.